the-teachingRSE-project/competencies/competencies.md

 #### Helmholtz

-The Helmholtz association is an example of a research organization that actively shapes the education of their employees.
+The Helmholtz association is an example of a research organisation that actively shapes the education of their employees.
-As part of its push towards a better RSE environment, the Helmholtz Association launched the Helmholtz Federated IT Services platform (HIFIS) [@HIFIS] which provides educational material and trainings amongst other services for an audience of over 10,000 scientists in Germany and internationally.
+As part of its push towards a better RSE environment, the Helmholtz Association launched the Helmholtz Federated IT Services platform (HIFIS) [@HIFIS] which provides educational material and training amongst other services for an audience of over 10,000 scientists in Germany and internationally.
 All of these materials focus on RSE basics to refresh and expand the software engineering knowledge for recent graduates or to update the existing